 Sashimi

-I was drunk on sake when that gorgeously marbled hunk of otoro
+I was buzzed on sake when that gorgeously marbled hunk of otoro

 slipped from my chopsticks into tamari leaving Rorschach on my tee.